29-Year-Old Angelo Harrod Charged In Death Of USNA Mom Michelle Cummings, Who Was Killed By Stray Bullet In Annapolis

 Cummings was killed by a stray bullet in Annapolis on June 28 while he was in town for her son’s Naval Academy signing.READ MORE: Midshipman To Continue at Naval Academy Despite Mother’s Death from Stray Bullets In Annapolis

-Angelo Harrod of Annapolis is charged with first- and second-degree murder and numerous related charges in Cummings’ death.
-He is also charged with two counts of attempted murder for the incident that lead to her death.
+Angelo Harrod of Annapolis will be charged with first- and second-degree murder and numerous related charges in Cummings’ death.
+He will also be charged with two counts of attempted murder for the incident that lead to her death.

+“Intent can be transferred.
+If you have evil intent, that doesn’t lessen your evil intent,” Annapolis Police Chief Edward Jackson said Wednesday.

 Police believe one bullet missed its intended targets—two people in an SUV—and went through a wooded area—hitting Michelle as she sat on the patio of the Graduate Hotel.

-Her son, Leonard “Trey” Cummings III, will be a freshman and play football.
+Her son, Leonard “Trey” Cummings III, will be a freshman and play football at the Naval Academy.

+“When Trey is ready, after he has grieved and laid his mom to rest and he has prepared himself, we will welcome him with open arms,” USNA Superintendent Vice Admiral Sean Buck said.